 Overview

-The appropriate configuration of the compression zone should be determined for each fastener in the joint.
-The following paragraphs present the equations necessary to determine which compression zone configuration is applicable.
+It is important to determine the appropriate configuration of the compression zone for each fastener in the joint.
+The following sections present the equations necessary to determine which compression zone configuration is applicable.

 Diameter of the Compression Zone

 First, the edge distance of the flanges, al, is used to calculate the available diameter for the compression zone,